netlify-templates/victor-hugo/site/content/_index.md

     co-wrote the Charter.

-    The Charter and Partnership were created with no resource.
+    The Charter and Partnership were created with no financial resource.
 In April 2018 we welcomed two full time roles, but nearly all of our work is still done voluntarily by the fantastic people in our network.
   heading: What is the Manchester Homelessness Partnership?
 whosInvolved:
   body: >-